0SU2/0SU2/README.md

-- 👋 Hi, I’m @0SU2
+- 👋 Hi, I’m @0SU2.
-- 👀 I’m interested in Python 🐍 and Blockchain
+- 👀 I’m interested in Python 🐍 and other good stuff.
-- 🌱 I’m currently learning Blockchain and try to get my intership in a big company
+- 🌱 I’m currently learning JavaScript, Python, lua and try to get my intership in a big company
 - 💞️ I’m looking to collaborate on Google or something similar

 <!---